SeanEngineering/greenMind/README.md

 - Weather call reference: https://api.open-meteo.com
 - Java 3-axis control: https://github.com/SeanEngineering/JavaStepperControl (note the serial comms in this project will be used to integrate with an arduino via Java)
 - 3-axis CNC design: https://createforcuriosity.com/en/design/9oMwl8kL/details
+- position DB in MySQL has been set up.
+- localhost connections have been made in Java pointing to port 5173 and in react for 8080

 The 3-axis CNC has been modded to house a 12V water pump which will use the same power supply as the 3-axis controller.
 This can be purchased here: https://ja.aliexpress.com/item/1005003912562799.html?spm=a2g0o.productlist.0.0.1e1a44dcnvRoau&algo_pvid=ba56a90c-3ae0-40fc-b52f-9c15aa6d02ca&algo_exp_id=ba56a90c-3ae0-40fc-b52f-9c15aa6d02ca-12&pdp_ext_f=%7B%22sku_id%22%3A%2212000027452471764%22%7D&pdp_npi=2%40dis%21AUD%21120.43%2173.46%21%21%21%21%21%40210318cb16704489692995261e8f80%2112000027452471764%21sea&curPageLogUid=5wkP4Evp3HCh